 My prior teaching experience includes service as a Graduate Teaching Assistant at Brown, and for two years, as a Senior Instructor in the Young Global Scholars program at Yale University.
 I also maintain a professional interest in Citizenship and Leadership training, having originated a summer course in the Brown Leadership Institute program, and co-authored a civic education resource package in the UK.

-I grew up in the south of Wales (UK) and am a graduate of Cardiff University (B.A., 2003; M.A., 2006).
+I grew up in the Bridgend region of southern Wales (UK) and am a graduate of Cardiff University (B.A., 2003; M.A., 2006).
 I have also attained a Master’s Degree at Brown University (2011).
-Prior to commencing my graduate work at Brown, I served for several years in postgraduate marketing and student recruitment positions within Cardiff’s Strategic Development Directorate.
+Prior to commencing my graduate work at Brown, I served for several years in postgraduate marketing and student recruitment positions at Cardiff.
 I maintain an interest in the administration and governance of higher education institutions.